justafish/drupal_amazons3/README.md

 - [AWS SDK for PHP 1.6.2](http://pear.amazonwebservices.com/get/sdk-1.6.2.tgz)

-You will need to set allow_url_fopen to on your PHP settings.
+You will need to set allow_url_fopen to "on" in your PHP settings.
 This option enables the URL-aware fopen wrappers that enable accessing URL object like files.
 See [http://uk.php.net/manual/en/function.fopen.php](http://uk.php.net/manual/en/function.fopen.php)

 ## Known Issues
 ### SSL